apache/infrastructure-website/content/pages/digicert-use.md

 1. As per the DigiCert ONE documentation, create the four required environment variables.
 These **must** always be set to use the DigiCert signing service.
 Infra recommends you store your certifcate in `~/.digicertone/`.
 1. Test with `/opt/smtools-linux-x64/smctl keypair ls`.
 You should see at least one certificate listed.

+#### MacOS

+The DigiCert ONE client tools are not available for MacOS.
+Use JSign 4.0 so you can skip this step.

 ### Step 4: Configure your chosen signing tool

 #### Signing Windows binaries on Windows using signtool.exe